favonia/cloudflare-ddns/docs/DESIGN.markdown

 2. The adversary can access networks close to Cloudflare’s servers and intercept your IP packets.
 Note that the adversary does not need to break HTTPS---HTTPS does not protect the source and target IP addresses.
 3. The adversary can access the cable between your machine and the internet.
 (Although they can already redirect the traffic in this case, and thus whether the updater is secure or not is not really meaningful.)

-Services that hope to be immune to these attacks should buy static IP addresses instead of using this tool (or any DDNS updater).
+There is no way to securely detect the intended public IP address in these scenarios.
+If you wish to be immune to these attacks, it is recommended to buy static IP addresses instead of using this tool (or any DDNS updater).